anqiwoo/LearnNode/README.md

 # LearnNode

-"Join us", a email list web application based on Node and MySQL.
+"Join us", an email list web application based on Node and MySQL.